A friend with weed is better,

 Brian and Stefan attended the same high school but didn't meet formally until 1994, when they met in a tube station in London.
 Noticing Stefan had a guitar strapped to his back, Brian invited him to come see his own local gig.
 Stefan loved his performance so much that they wound up collaborating on the band Ashtray Heart, which quickly became Placebo.
 Originally, they had Robert Schultzberg (an old school friend of Stefan's) behind the kit, but after recording the self-titled debut with him, the disagreements soon became so intense that (after some false starts) they soon cut ties with him and settled on Steven Hewitt.
 With him, they recorded perhaps their most famous album, Without You I'm Nothing.
 The album contained their only top 20 single in America, "Pure Morning."

-Their style began as a glam-influenced alternative rock style full of raw guitar riffs, but as time went on, they began to experiment more with synthesizers and new instruments.
-To this day, however, they still gain much of their notoriety from the androgynous appearance of Molko, alternative rock's reigning king of Viewer Gender Confusion.
+Their style began as a glam-influenced alternative rock style full of raw guitar riffs, but, starting with 2000s Black Market Music, they began to experiment more with synthesizers and new instruments.
+Much of their notoriety also stems from the androgynous appearance of Molko, alternative rock's reigning king of Viewer Gender Confusion.
 While the band never really hit the big time in the Western world, they've developed a huge cult following, particularly in the LGBTQ community.

 - Placebo (1996)